 He paid $60,000 for a snake he thought would be a brand new morph, but whose unique features proved not to be genetic.
 Fortunately, he made his money back through the sunset project.

-Today, the market has slowed down from its peak.
-But even so, there are breeders who will happily pay $100,000 or more to import a new potential morph from West Africa.
+Today, the market for truly unique morphs has slowed down from its peak.
+But even so, there would definitely be breeders who would pay $100,000 or more to import a new and exciting morph from West Africa.